iszczesniak/cpp/move/index.md

 All special member functions are implicitly defaulted (if they are needed), unless one of the following rules applies:

-* *the old rule*: the default constructor will be **undeclared**, if any other constructor is **explicitly declared**,
+* *the same old rule*: the default constructor will be **undeclared**, if any other constructor is **explicitly declared**,

-* *the backward compatibility rule*: the move constructor and the move assignment operator will be **undeclared**, if the copy constructor, the copy assignment operator or the destructor is **explicitly declared** (so that the legacy code continues to work and doesn't have the move semantics stuffed in),
+* *the backward compatibility rule*: the move members will be **undeclared** (so that overload resolution does not consider them), if the copy members or the destructor are **explicitly declared**: the legacy code continues to work the old way because the default implementation of move semantics (i.e., the move members) will not be stuffed in,

 * *the rule for the new code*: the copy constructor and the copy assignment operator will be **implicitly deleted**, if the move